zzanehip/Deca5/README.md

 		* https://github.com/zzanehip/deca5

 ## Version History
-	* v1.1 - Adds "older Macs build" which add support for 10.11 to 10.14.
+	* v1.1 - Adds "older Macs build" which adds support for 10.11 to 10.14.
 Various other bug fixes and compilation performance improvements, as well.
 	* v1.0 Beta - Launch

 ## And Of Course Thank You To